A New Class of LRS Bianchi Type ${\rm VI}_{0}$ Universes with Free Gravitational Field and Decaying Vacuum Energy Density: First Case: Free Gravitational Field is Purely Magnetic Type

-The behaviour of the universe in this model will be determined by the cosmological term $\Lambda$, this term has the same effect as a uniform mass density $\rho_{eff} = - \Lambda / 4\pi $ which is constant in space and time.
+Using above solutions, it can be easily seen that the energy conservation equation (\ref{eq11}) in perfect fluid distribution is satisfied. \\\\ From Eq. (\ref{eq39}), we observe that $\rho(t)$ is a decreasing function of time and $\rho > 0$ always for $\gamma = 0, \frac{1}{3}, 1$.
+Figures $1, 2, 3$ (${\rho} ~ {\rm and} ~{\Lambda}$ are in geometrical units in entire paper) show this behaviour of energy density for vacuum ($\gamma = 0$), radiating ($\gamma = \frac{1}{3}$) and Zeldovice ($\gamma = 1$) universes.
+From Eq. (\ref{eq40}), we note that the cosmological term $\Lambda$ is a decreasing function of time.
+From Figure 1 we observe that $\Lambda$, for empty universe, is a positive decreasing function of time and and it approaches to a positive small value at late time.
+Recent cosmological observations (Perlmutter et al. \cite{ref32}$-$\cite{ref34} and Riess et al. \cite{ref35,ref36}, Garnavich et al. \cite{ref37,ref38}, Schmidt et al. \cite{ref39}) suggest the existence of a positive cosmological constant $\Lambda$ with the magnitude $\Lambda(G\hbar/c^{3})\approx 10^{-123}$.
+These observations on magnitude and red-shift of type Ia supernova suggest that our universe may be an accelerating one with induced cosmological density through the cosmological $\Lambda$-term. \\\\ From Figure $2$, we observe that the $\Lambda$, in radiating universe, decreases sharply with time and goes to a negative point and then increases with time approaching to a constant value near zero.
+This is to be taken as a representative case of physical viability of the model.
+From Figure 3, it is also observed that for Zeldovice universe ($\gamma = 1$), $\Lambda$ is negative at initial stage but it increases very rapidly with time and ultimately approaches to a positive constant near zero.
+Thus $\Lambda$ makes a transition from negative to positive value near zero at the present epoch. \\\\ The behaviour of the universe in the above models are to be determined by the cosmological term $\Lambda$, this term has the same effect as a uniform mass density $\rho_{eff} = - \Lambda / 4\pi $ which is constant time.
 A positive value of $\Lambda$ corresponds to a negative effective mass density (repulsion).
 Hence, we expect that in the universe with a positive value of $\Lambda$ the expansion will tend to accelerate whereas in the universe with negative value of $\Lambda$ the expansion will slow down, stop and reverse.
 In a universe with both matter and vacuum energy, there is a competition between the tendency of $\Lambda$ to cause acceleration and the tendency of matter to cause deceleration with the ultimate fate of the universe depending on the precise amounts of each component.
-This continues to be true in the presence of spatial curvature, and with a nonzero cosmological constant it is no longer true that the negatively curved (``open'') universes expand indefinitely while positively curved (``closed'') universes will necessarily recollapse - each of the four combinations of negative or positive curvature and eternal expansion or eventual recollapse become possible for appropriate values of the parameters.
+This continues to be true in the presence of spatial curvature, and with a nonzero cosmological constant it is no longer true that the negatively curved (``open'') universes expand indefinitely while positively curved (``closed'') universes will necessarily re-collapse - each of the four combinations of negative or positive curvature and eternal expansion or eventual re-collapse become possible for appropriate values of the parameters.
 There may even be a delicate balance, in which the competition between matter and vacuum energy is needed drawn and the universe is static (non expanding).
-The search for such a solution was Einstein's original motivation for introducing the cosmological constant.
-Recent cosmological observations (Garnavich et al. \cite{ref21}, Perlmutter et al. \cite{ref18}, Riess et al. \cite{ref19}, Schmidt et al. \cite{ref24}) suggest the existence of a positive cosmological constant $\Lambda$ with the magnitude $\Lambda(G\hbar/c^{3})\approx 10^{-123}$.
-These observations on magnitude and red-shift of type Ia supernova suggest that our universe may be an accelerating one with induced cosmological density through the cosmological $\Lambda$-term.
-Thus the nature of $\Lambda$ in our derived model of the universe is consistent with recent observations (Garnavich et al. \cite{ref21}, Perlmutter et al. \cite{ref18}, Riess et al. \cite{ref19}, Schmidt et al. \cite{ref24}). \\\\
+The search for such a solution was Einstein's original motivation for introducing the cosmological constant. \\\\ {\bf{Some Physical and Geometric Features of the Model}} \\ The expressions for kinematics parameters i. e. the scalar of expansion $\theta$, shear scalar $\sigma$, average scale factor $S$, proper volume $V^{3}$ and average anisotropy parameter $A_{p}$ for the model (\ref{eq35}) are given by